Pathological physiology is a science that studies causes - aetiology, and mechanisms - pathogenesis of disease.

 Materials for lectures, seminars and labs provided on the online study platform

 The final mark in pathophysiology is the sum of points gained through pre-exam activities, the practical exam and the final test.
 The pre-exam activities include colloquia, attendance and activity.
 All of these taken together comprise 30% of the final mark.
 The practical exam comprises 20% and the final test 50% of the final mark.
-Details about each of these are given below.

 The pathophysiology course includes three colloquia, one in the fifth (winter) and two in the sixth (spring) semester.
 Colloquia include the material covered in lectures, seminars and labs held between the previous colloquium and the one being taken.
 Each colloquium consists of 20 questions.
 The questions are of the single best answer type, meaning the student is given 4 possible answers for each question, and only one of those answers is the correct one.
 The colloquium may also include a case study (vignette).